jlchan/paper-meshless-idp-2024/README.md

 The `.jl` files are files for solving different types of non-linear conservation laws using the meshfree SBP operators.

-1. "advection.jl": Solves advection equation and gives the convergence rates
+1. "advection.jl": Solves advection equation and gives the L2 errors.
-2. "burgers.jl": Solves burgers equation and gives the convergence rates
+2. "burgers.jl": Solves burgers equation and gives the L2 errors.
 3. "euler.jl": Solves the 2D incompressible euler equations and contains functions for visualization/plotting
 4. "euler_convergence.jl": Specifically outputs the convergence rates using the meshfree SBP operators
 5. "operator_setup.jl": function that converts the .mat files provided